 - Both parties will have the opportunity to provide names of relevant witnesses and an advisor and/or advocate.

-- If the respondent declines to present information on his/her own behalf, this will not be construed as an admission of responsibility.
-If the victim declines to participate in the investigation, this will not be construed as evidence that favors the respondent.
+- If the Responding Party declines to present information on his/her own behalf, this will not be construed as an admission of responsibility.
+If the Reporting Party declines to participate in the investigation, this will not be construed as evidence that favors the Responding Party.

-- The victim will be informed about (1) whether or not the university found the respondent responsible for the alleged misconduct, (2) any interim interventions imposed on the respondent, and (3) other steps the University has taken to eliminate the hostile environment, if the University finds that one exists, and measures taken to prevent recurrence.
+- The Reporting Party will be informed about (1) whether or not the university found the Responding Party responsible for the alleged misconduct, (2) any interim interventions imposed on the Responding Party, and (3) other steps the University has taken to eliminate the hostile environment, if the University finds that one exists, and measures taken to prevent recurrence.